bobmital/elastsicsearch-azureopenai-demo/README.md

 To use the sample NYC Park events data included from the [NYC Open Data](https://opendata.cityofnewyork.us/) site, just call

 ```
-node index.js nyc-park-events-embeddings-index .\data\nyc-park-events-full.csv
+node index.js sfo-events-index .\data\nyc-park-events-full.csv
 ```

 The code will retrieve 16285 records of sample data from the csv file.
 It will take records of Park Events from 2017 and 2018.
-It will call Azure OpenAI to embed the NYC Park Event content and then push the record into Elasticsearch.
+It will call Azure OpenAI to embed the Park Event content and then push the record into Elasticsearch.

 The process may take about 20 minutes to complete.